talestonini/talestonini.com-v0.5/src/main/resources/pages/posts/DbLayerRefactor.md

 Scala through the use of [Cats Effect](https://typelevel.org/cats-effect/).
 It turned out to be an interesting learning opportunity on ScalaJS as a whole.
 Bear with me.

-On chosing an http4s backend, I started off by searching for the ones with a corresponding ScalaJS offering. *Ember* looked good at first: it offers binaries for ScalaJS [2.13 and 3](https://http4s.org/v1/docs/client.html#creating-the-client) and has an example on [creating the client](https://http4s.org/v1/docs/client.html#creating-the-client) in the http4s
+On choosing an http4s backend, I started off by searching for the ones with a corresponding ScalaJS offering. *Ember* looked good at first: it offers binaries for ScalaJS [2.13 and 3](https://http4s.org/v1/docs/client.html#creating-the-client) and has an example on [creating the client](https://http4s.org/v1/docs/client.html#creating-the-client) in the http4s